nabeken/go-github-apps/README.md

 When you want to call Github APIs from machines, you would want an access token which independs of a real account.
 Github provides several ways to issue tokens, for example:
-- **Personal Access Token via machine-user**: Before Github Apps exists, this is typical method to issue a token but it consumes one user seats.
+- **Personal Access Token via machine-user**: Before Github Apps exists, this is a typical method to issue a token but it consumes one user seats.
 - **Github Apps**: This is a new and recommended way.
 The problem is [it's not that easy to issue a token](https://docs.github.com/en/developers/apps/authenticating-with-github-apps#authenticating-as-a-github-app) just to automate small stuff.

 This command-line tool allows you to get a token with just providing `App ID`, `Installation ID` and the private key.